HarrisonTotty/dotfiles-old/README.md

 ![Screenshot](https://i.imgur.com/jqlnG43.png "lynx screenshot")

+### /ssh/udoomessage.txt
+My custom banner file for the ssh server hosted on my UDOO.

 ### /tmux/.tmux.conf
 My current tmux configuration has the hostname in the bottom left status bar.
 The right status bar shows the IP address of the machine and also the date/time: